kaizendorks/dexa/README.md

 - DONE - create a dexarc file after generating the project
 - optionally create new git repo and first commit
 - add custom pre/post actions in stack's dexa.js.
 Call same signature than the .action (since its based on defined arguments/options)
 - override default action (render template) in dexa.js.
-In addition to parameters of pre/post actions, inject a `dexa` object with methods to for example render a template
+After this overriden action, still have to initialize dexarc project file
 - add custom helpers for the templates

 Stack: